StackmateNetwork/stackmate-core/src/bip392/README.md

 Other algorithms such as ChaChaPoly126 etc. can also be supported with very little effort.

-## External Recovery Data
-Users must be made explicitly aware of the fact that script wallets require external data (erd) that is not contained within their mnemonic.

-The external recovery data (erd) being encrypted is the `public script descriptor`; which contains all the information required for an individual to recover their script wallet.
-The corresponding private data can be extracted from the mnemonic.

-We encourage not using private descriptors as data; for better layered security.
-However, this is a tradeoff that wallets can decide to make for convenience or user experience.

-## Data Redundancy

-The mnemonic only supports the erd in being redundant and highly available; through encryption.

-Since the erd is encrypted, more copies makes recovery safer and easier.

-Users and wallets must then focus on making and sharing as many copies of their erd as part of the wallet backup process.

-## Key Derivation
+## Key Source Construction

-The key used will be a sha256 hash of the private key derived from the mnemonic seed based on a derivation scheme.
+The key used will be a `sha256(privatekey)` derived from the mnemonic seed based on a derivation scheme.

+Consensus is required only on the above key source construction.

 We propose using the following derivation scheme: